Clubs and Organizations on the Jamestown Campus

 The Adult and Non-Traditional Students Club allows non-traditional students (attending JCC after an absence from schooling) an opportunity to socialize and support each other in their academic endeavors at JCC.
 The club will also allow members an opportunity to meet with staff on the Jamestown Campus who can assist them in their college success.
 Club members will engage in the community by doing volunteer work or charitable fundraisers.

 Meeting time and place: M, 12-1 p.m., COCE Counseling Center Conference Room (across from Artworks)

 This club shares and expresses appreciation of Japanese pop culture and love of Anime.
 Club members often travel to a regional Anime convention in the spring.

 Meeting time and place: MWF, 12-1 p.m., in ARSC 110

 Black Student Union

-The primary goal of the Black Student Union (BSU) is to support students of African American descent and others at JCC to transition into college life.
-Through promotion of academic achievement, BSU seeks to build and maintain community spirit among the African American student population and enhance the cultural development of the JCC community as a whole.
+The primary goal of Black Student Union (BSU) is to bring awareness to the African-American descent and other cultures.
+We as a club enhance the cultural development of the JCC community.
 All students are welcome to join!

 Campus Activities Board